containeroo/website/content/en/docs/cloudflare-operator/get_started.md

 {{% alert color="warning" %}}
 **Attention!** :warning:
 Note that after a successful installation and configuration, cloudflare-operator will delete **ALL** DNS records in **EVERY ZONE** to which the API token has access!
 It is therefore highly recommended to <a href="https://developers.cloudflare.com/dns/manage-dns-records/how-to/import-and-export/#export-records" target="blank">export your existing DNS records</a> first!
 {{% /alert %}}

+## Create Cloudflare API token

+The token can be created by following <a href="https://developers.cloudflare.com/fundamentals/api/get-started/create-token/" target="blank">this guide</a>.

+The following permissions are required:

+- `Zone:Zone:Read`
+- `Zone:DNS:Edit`

+Configure the following `Zone resources`:

+- `Include:All zones`

+or, if you want to limit the zones to which the token has access:

+- `Include:Specific zone:example.com`

+The summary should look similar to this:

+`All zones - Zone:Read, DNS:Edit`

 ## Configure Cloudflare account

-Create a secret with the Cloudflare API token.
-The token can be created by following <a href="https://developers.cloudflare.com/fundamentals/api/get-started/create-token/" target="blank">this guide</a>.
+Create a secret with the previously created Cloudflare API token.

 {{% alert color="info" %}}
 **Note**